Pierre Jean Louis Ovide Doublet: Career in the Order of Malta (1781–1798)

-French Occupation of Malta (1798 1800)
+French Occupation of Malta (1798–1800)

 In June 1798, at the time of the capture of Malta by Napoleon Bonaparte en route to his expedition of Egypt, part of the Mediterranean campaign of 1798, Doublet formed part of the delegation which negotiated the terms for the surrender of the Order on board Orient, Napoleon's flagship.
 He intervened when negotiating the amount of the allowance allocated to the Grand Master.
 Pointing out that the proposed amount appeared insufficient to him, Napoleon's only retort was to address the problem directly to the Republic.
 As he had with the other Frenchmen in the Order that he thought to be of some use to him, the General proposed Doublet accompany him to Egypt.
 Because of Doublet's age—he was almost 50 years old—and his family for which he was the only support, Doublet declined the proposal courteously but firmly.
 His refusal angered Napoleon, who did not appreciate anyone denying his will, but the future emperor confided to Junot, his aide-de-camp, that this man had good qualities because he had substance.

 During the occupation of Malta by France (June 1798/September 1800), his competencies were again put to use by the French authorities because of his knowledge of the land and because he was French and thus reliable in the eyes of the occupiers.
 He is named as of June 1798 Secretary General to the Commission of Government installed by Napoleon at the time of his stay.
 On 10 November 1799 he became Commissioner to replace Regnaud de Saint Jean d'Angély who is recalled to France, a position that he remained until the surrender of Valletta on 5 September 1800.
-The President of this commission was another Frenchman, Citizen Bosredon de Ransijat, formerly commander of the Order and also its former treasurer.
+The President of this commission was another Frenchman, Citizen Jean de Bosredon de Ransijat, formerly commander of the Order and also its former treasurer.